Testosterone to Estrogen Conversion

 The man with declining testosterone who's gaining fat in middle age and the post-menopausal woman whose estrogen comes mostly from adipose tissue are both running through CYP19A1.
 Which variant pattern they carry decides how aggressively body composition and supporting nutrient strategy belong in the hormonal plan.

 Testosterone to Estrogen Conversion is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormone health spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormones spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →